Reader-facing articles — how we want them written

 - First person is selective, not constant:

 I / me / myis valid when it adds signal (e.g. eyewitness memory, explicit personal inference), but avoid leading every section with self-reference.
-Rewrite default lines in documentary style when possible.- Bad (over-framed): “I still think in radio.”
+Rewrite default lines in documentary style when possible.
+Do not use first person for literary scene-painting (“opened my mind,” “we shared the same gasp”) when a plain fact carries the point (“the credits named X,” “fans read one movie”).- Bad (over-framed): “I still think in radio.”

 - Better (documentary): “Radio offers a useful model for layered signal bands.”